PoyBoi/AynAssg/path.md

 21. [ ] Try to add controlNet inpainting
     - [ ] Can add controlNet Aux for posture detection
 22. [ ] Add a method that saves the image generated with a pre-fix
+23. [ ] Add upscale to the CLI
+    - fix this in each of the methods
+24. [ ] Fix the size issue